 2) The Marxist strategical theory that a socialist taking of power in the U.S.A. or Europe is improbable (the May 1969 riots in France helped to reveal the basic "conservative" attitude European workers are developing).
 Therefore, revolution must come through an encircling operation (of a nonmilitary nature) of the underdeveloped countries, being "liberated" and socialist against the developed countries.
 Then these last cannot "exploit" the first anymore, capitalist countries shall enter into a crisis, so the argument goes, and socialism shall reach them (of course, if Nixon continues with his present New Economic Policy, this "encircling" shall not be necessary);

-3) In the underdeveloped countries not yet "liberated," there are three alternative courses of action for revolutionary movements: free elections, rural guerilla, or urban guerilla.
+3) In the underdeveloped countries not yet "liberated," there are three alternative courses of action for revolutionary movements: free elections, rural guerrilla, or urban guerrilla.
 Restricting our analysis to Latin America, we can see that the second alternative was successful in Cuba (although this is debatable, since Castro appeared, at the beginning, as the leader of a merely democratic anti-Batista movement and only late made evident his totalitarian ideology), and unsuccessful elsewhere (the failure of the Venezuelan guerrillas and, more fundamentally, the death of Argentine Che Guevara in Bolivia showed the scarce possibilities of this course).
-Based on the now famous minibook of the late Brazilian Carlos Marighella, the urban guerilla—third alternative—was increasingly adopted by young Marxists.
-Yet, despite some spectacular successes typical of all kinds of well-organized terrorism, these guerilla movements are isolated from the population and, although capable of effective strikes against the Establishment such as kidnappings and hold-ups, they are also incapable of taking the Power, which is, after all, their purpose.
+Based on the now famous minibook of the late Brazilian Carlos Marighella, the urban guerrilla—third alternative—was increasingly adopted by young Marxists.
+Yet, despite some spectacular successes typical of all kinds of well-organized terrorism, these guerrilla movements are isolated from the population and, although capable of effective strikes against the Establishment such as kidnappings and hold-ups, they are also incapable of taking the Power, which is, after all, their purpose.

 In this context, Socialist Allende's victory last year entered as a new fact.
-It added a new and active member to the Third World, meant another step in the encircling theory, and gave new brilliance I to the first alternative—free elections—completely disregarded by young Marxists as illusory.
+It added a new and active member to the Third World, meant another step in the encircling theory, and gave new brilliance to the first alternative—free elections—completely disregarded by young Marxists as illusory.

 Briefly, Allende was the candidate of a coalition of several parties: Socialist, Communist (these two being the more important), a small group of exChristian-Democrats, and a majority of the traditional Radical Party.
 This coalition won 36% of the votes, but obtained the support, in the Electoral College, of the Christian-Democratic Party, thanks to an agreement on, basically, two points: structural reform of economic/social institutions and the compromise of the coalition to respect democratic institutions (mainly, freedom of the press, free elections, freedom in education).